The Realignment Problem: When Right becomes Wrong in LLMs¶

 TL;DR¶

-This paper formalizes the "what if the policy changes after model deployment" scenario as the Realignment problem, and proposes the TRACE framework: using a stronger proxy model to triage existing preference pairs into three categories (Invert / Punish / Retain), then performing surgical realignment with a hybrid IPO+NPO+KL objective, enabling adaptation to policy drift without a new round of human annotation.
+This paper formalizes the problem of "what to do when policies change after model deployment" as the Realignment problem.
+It proposes the TRACE framework: using a stronger proxy model to classify existing preference pairs into three categories (Invert / Punish / Retain), followed by surgical realignment using a hybrid IPO+NPO+KL objective.
+This approach allows models to adapt to policy drift without a new round of human annotation.

 Background & Motivation¶

-Limitations of Prior Work: Regulations (EU AI Act, NIST RMF), cultural, and organizational risk preferences are constantly evolving; what was compliant yesterday may be non-compliant today.
-Redoing full-scale human annotation is prohibitively expensive; machine unlearning can only delete, not "modify rules"; simply using NPO to penalize old behaviors leads to over-conservatism and over-refusal; influence function-based methods are hypersensitive to minor policy changes and are often closed-source.
+Limitations of Prior Work: Regulations (EU AI Act, NIST RMF), cultures, and organizational risk appetites are constantly evolving; what was compliant yesterday may be a violation today.
+Redoing full-scale human annotation is prohibitively expensive; machine unlearning can only delete but not "modify rules"; simply using NPO to punish old behaviors leads to over-conservatism and over-refusal; and influence function-based methods are hypersensitive to minor policy changes and difficult to implement for closed-source models.

-Key Challenge: Policies are dynamic, but parameterized alignment is immutable—this creates an Alignment-Reality Gap.
-Existing methods are either "too costly (re-annotation)" or "inadequate tools (unlearning/NPO lacks positive signal)".
+Key Challenge: Policies are dynamic, while parametric alignment is immutable—creating an Alignment-Reality Gap.
+Existing methods are either too costly (re-labeling) or lack the right tools (unlearning/NPO lack positive signals).

 Method¶